 “Coconut oil and olive oil might not be the best products to put on your skin.
 For some people, coconut oil can be an effective moisturizer that absorbs fairly well into the skin, providing light to moderate hydration and softening in one quick, inexpensive step.
 But coconut oil is also comedogenic, which means it can cause clogged pores, pimples, blackheads, or whiteheads.
 It’s also not the intensive moisturizer some people claim.
 If you need a lot of hydration, coconut oil simply won’t cut it.” —Josie L. Tenore, MD, of FreshSkin in Highland Park, Illinois.
-Find out the things dermatologists never put on their faces.
+Find out if organic skin care is worth the hype.

 “SPF 80 means I’m covered for the day”